mattmallencode/crm/README.md

 *Satisfies User Story: 7, 8*

 A user must be able to view a profile page with their account information.
-Furthermore, they must be able to logout of their account, meaning their session (authentication cookies etc) will be cleared and they will have to use their username and password again if they wish to resume using the application.
+Furthermore, they must be able to logout of their account, meaning their session will be cleared and they will have to login to be authenticated again.

 #### View and Leave Teams